-It is becoming more difficult however, and the Irancell office in Tehran wouldn’t issue me a SIM card for an unknown reason.
-Although when I went to a smaller, independent shop the lady was happy to do it for me, so it depends and may take multiple attempts and some patience.
+It is becoming more difficult, however, and the Irancell office in Tehran wouldn’t issue me a SIM card for an unknown reason.
+Although when I went to a smaller independent shop the lady was happy to do it for me, so it might depend and may take multiple attempts and some patience.
 However, if you’re going to be in Iran for a month, it’s worth it.

 A SIM card with some calls and 4GB of data should cost around 800, 000 rial (AUD$10).
 It is easy to buy more data and very cheap if you run out.